dustinpfister/blog_posts/_posts/js-document-getelementbyid.md

 get('foo').innerHTML = 'bar';
 ```

 If document.getElementById is only used once or twice there is no need, but at some point it might be a good move to do something like this.
+The other option is to find other ways of going about getting and working with html collections rather than just a single element.
+The document.getElementById method is just one tool in the toolbox after all, so maybe a better option would be to drop the use of the method all together, and get at your html code by some other means.

 ## 2 - getElementsByClassName